-Parents of obese and overweight children often worry about how they can safely transport their children in car seats.
+obese and overweight children often worry about how they can safely transport their children in car seats.
 Appropriate restraint use for tall and/or heavy children can be a challenge.
-The American Academy of Pediatrics (AAP) encourages car seat manufacturers to continue developing seats that fit children to higher weights and heights and supports regulatory changes necessary to achieve this goal.
+To meet the needs of larger children, car seat manufacturers have developed many seats that fit children to higher weights and heights, including

-For parents who must decide how to safely transport a large child today, the AAP offers the following reminders and suggestions:
+For parents who are unsure how to safely transport a large child, the AAP offers the following reminders and suggestions:

 - All children, of any age or size, must be properly restrained when riding in a motor vehicle.
 This means that: